brunoasm/geocoding/README.md

 -l LANGUAGE

 By default, the program returns results in English.
-If you want results in another language, you have to provide it with the -l option.
+If you want results in another language, you have to call it with the -l option.
 Check this website for languages supported by Google: https://developers.google.com/maps/faq#languagesupport

 -s SHORT NAMES

-If you use the option -s, the program will return abbreviated names for states/provinces.
+If you use the option -s, the program will output abbreviated names for states/provinces.
 For example, MA instead of Massachusetts, or SP instead of São Paulo.

 -L LOCALITY

 The name of the field that Google uses to store locality information is not standardized across the world.
-For example, the stardad program will return cities and towns in Brazil, but counties in the USA.
-This flag makes the program return towns and cities for the USA, and might also work in other places.
+For example, the standard program will return cities and towns in Brazil, but counties in the USA.
+This flag makes the program return towns and cities for the USA, and might also work for other places.

 ##Output

-If run is successful, the program will copy the input table add columns named 'municipality', 'state', 'country', 'route' and 'park'.
-If the columns already exist, information will be overwritten.
+If run is successful, the program will copy the input table and add columns named 'municipality', 'state', 'country', 'route' and 'park'.
+If columns with these names already exist, information will be overwritten.

-The output will be written to both an Excel and a csv file, named geocoding_results and saved in the folder in which the program was called.
+Output will be written to both an Excel and a csv file, named geocoding_results and saved in the folder in which the program was called.